kspi/notifymuch/README.rst

 mail_client
   The command to launch the preffered mail client.
 If empty, the button isn't shown.
 Default is ``gnome-terminal -x mutt -y``.

+recency_interval_hours
+  Each message is notified about once in this time interval.
+Default is ``48``.

+hidden_tags
+  Tag names that are not shown in the notification.
+Default is ``inbox unread attachment replied sent encrypted signed``.